byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Bokashi gives a finished pro-biotic humus soil in 30–45 days all in.
 The speed of the fermentation process is a big advantage, cycling organic remnants faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
 With out the need to collect a critical mass of scraps to start, the fermentation process starts right away.
 Scale the fermentation vessel to the amount of scraps being generated, going straight into the bokashi bucket as soon as they are produced.

-Note: Fresh citrus and pineapple remnants are packed with powerful organic cleaning enzymes that can be easily fermented to produce luxury [Pro-biotic and multi purpose; Symbiotic Healing and Cleaning Products.](./waterAlchemy.md)
+Note: Fresh citrus and pineapple remnants are packed with powerful organic cleaning enzymes that can be easily fermented to produce luxury [Pro-biotic and multi purpose; Symbiotic Healing and Cleaning Products.](./waterAlchemy.md) That can be added to the bokashi system as a byproduct.

 #### *Materials and Tools Needed*